 Cannibals with Forks: The Triple Bottom Line of 21st Century Business,” Capstone, 1997

 In the following decade, the “central governance challenge” has yet to be accepted.
-The Senators are talking.
+The Senators are talking without listening, members of Congress scurry better than ever.
 There are warnings by Elizabeth Warren (D-CT) on the weakening of Dodd-Frank’s demand for accountability continues, the market challenge is failing as well, see and here Bernie (I-VT) or Robert Reich on the subject.
 Sheldon Whitehouse (D-RI), is the Senate’s most active advocate on climate change says we are failing.
+They were all right then, and today and it still does not matter.

 How Did We Get Here?